Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 Cross-Border Data Transfers

-International data transfers are critical for global businesses, and the regulatory approaches differ significantly.
+International data transfers are critical for global businesses, especially organizations that transfer data internationally, and the regulatory approaches differ significantly.

 1. Adequacy decisions (the EU Commission recognizes that a non-EU country provides adequate data protection)